lambda-dom/trisagion/docs/readme.md

   2. For input streams like `ByteString.Lazy` computing its length would force the entire bytestring into memory which is a big no-no.

 Of course, _if_ `s` is an instance of `MonoFoldable` then the equality should hold and this is the second law for `Streamable`.
-This means that `toList` is _not_ a typeclass method; if you want an overridable list conversion, you need a `MonoFoldable` constraint.
+This means that `toList` is _not_ a typeclass method; if you want an overridable list conversion, you need a `MonoFoldable` instance.

 ### A. 5.
 5. Two fundamental parsers.